Last updated: August 13, 2020

 What if I cannot find a mask?

 During this public health emergency, surgical and N-95 masks are reserved for health care workers and first responders.
-To reduce the risk of transmission, you may use scarves, bandana-style neck covers and other similar face covers to cover your mouth, nose and the sides of your face.
+To reduce the risk of transmission, you may use scarves and other similar face covers to cover your mouth, nose and the sides of your face.
 A cloth mask is better than not having a mask at all to prevent the spread of disease and protect the people around you.

 Making Your Own Face Mask